MageMCU/RPi5/SMBus-I2C/Project 2/README.md

 ## Float Study for both UNO & PI
 -  When using the SMBus-I2C communication between the UNO & PI, the only data type that can be sent and received is the type *byte* and type *char*.
-The data type most often used is the *uint8_t* integer where the 8 is for 8-bits.
+The data type most often used is the *uint8_t* which is an unsigned integer containing 8-bits.
 ### **TypeConv.h**
 - Has following methods:
   - WordTo2Bytes()